ccibeekeoc42/AutogradEngine/README.md

 1. Access to Google Colab or some Jupyter Notebook.
 2. Basic python programing.
-3. Basic arithmetic & calculus knowledge
+3. Basic arithmetic & calculus knowledge.

 ### Intro: What is an AutoGrad Engine?